 For the record we haven’t stayed here — yet!
 We have just visited the park and toured the camping grounds while there.
 ‘Camp Field’ is a bit misleading.
 Maybe once upon a time it was a rough and ready camp field.
 But I only visited it for the first time in 2021 and it is far from a plain wild camp field.
 For one, the tent sites are nicely landscaped within their own private space.

 Moreover, there are cabins on the property.
 Very nice, new looking cabins that hold up to six people.
 A reader who went to visit after reading this post, let me know that she also feels that they are new cabins.
 She said that the cabins have an aircon which can be used as a heater too.
 She said the room has a kettle, an electric kettle, a katori senko, and a camping foldable table.
 The latter was quite unstable – when an older child in their group leaned on the table to get up it folded and the kettle with hot water spilled.
 Thankfully nobody was severely injured – it could have gone another way.

 Contrary to what “camp field” conjures up, this is a very well done outdoor day and camp site.
 Most importantly, it is very affordable.
-A tent site costs only 500 yen for the night.
-A cabin costs 7000 yen for the night.
+A tent site costs only 500 yen for the night until the end of March 2023.
+From 2024 the tent site will cost 900 yen per night and 500 yen for a day camp.
+Cabin costs start from 7000 yen for the night.
 You can also rent for day time use, which costs even less again (see information section).